MrFarhanKhan007/FNotes/README.md

-# FNotes App 📝
+# FNotes 📝

-Welcome to the FNotes App!
+Welcome to the FNotes!
 This app is built in Jetpack Compose with MVVM architecture and utilizes Room Database for storage and CRUD operations.
 Dagger-Hilt is used for dependency injection, providing a seamless development experience.

 ## Screenshots 📸
 <img src="https://shorturl.at/JMV05" alt="Screenshot" width="800">